Home > News/Videos > Blog > 2 key analyses of reed sensor state detection in automation control

 The specific installation location of the reed switch in the pneumatic actuator

-How does a limit reed switch magnetic work?
+How does a reed sensor work?

-Do you know the working principle of reed magnetic switch sensor?Inside the reed switch magnetic sensor, there are two thin, flexible magnetic nickel-iron alloy reeds sealed in a glass tube.
+Inside the reed switch magnetic sensor, there are two thin, flexible magnetic nickel-iron alloy reeds sealed in a glass tube.
 The ends of the reeds are slightly separated, remaining open when no magnetic field is present.
 When an external magnet approaches, the magnetic field magnetizes the reeds, causing them to attract each other, closing the contacts and completing the circuit.
 Once the magnet moves away, the reeds return to their original position, breaking the circuit again.

 Pneumatic actuator with reed sensor applications in Industrial Automation